XRT HOWTO --- Debug HK at SAO

 Housekeeping pipeline

-- On the machine "norway" at ISAS, the housekeeping data stream is
+- On the machine "machida" at SAO, under the user xrt_data, the housekeeping data stream is

-- The ascii files are kept at ISAS on
+- The ascii files are kept at SAO in the directory

 These files can be found in /data/solarb/XRT/hk_cron/yyyy/mm/dd/.